mhavey/marklogic/uml2es/docs/uml_mapping.md

 - Simple, understandable
 - Allows parallel design.
 [The model is an XMI structure whose packages are separate, independent branches of the XML tree.
 It is straightforward to manage parallel development of the model when it resides in a Git repo.
 See <https://eclipsesource.com/blogs/2015/04/13/collaborative-modeling-with-papyrus-emf-compare-and-egit/>.]
 - If you started with separate models but want to merge them into one model, most UML tools make this task easy to accomplish.
-MagicDraw allows you to import one model into another.
+MagicDraw's Import From option allows you to import one model into another.
 Papyrus allows you to reintegrate a submodel into a model.

 Cons:
 - Toolkit ignores your internal package structure.
 Ensure you stereotype only at the model level.
 Ensure your class names are distinct across the whole model.